 4. Be provocative.
 Make people want to comment.
 Our readers are smart and educated, and so are you.
 Cultural Weekly is a place where you don’t have to hide who you are and what you know and believe.

 5. You can write as long as you want, at least 750 words is best.

 6. We do not take copyright in your work.
 Your IP is your IP.

 7. Please include your headshot and bio to run with your article.

 8. We are happy to discuss your idea in advance.

 9. We reserve the right to edit your article, and to decide if it fits Cultural Weekly’s mission and when to run it.
 If we decide to run it, we will provide you with uploading information so you can upload the content plus image; we will also provide screencast instructions.

 10. When your article runs, we will publish it on the site, on Cultural Weekly’s Facebook page, Twitter feed, and send it to Cultural Weekly’s subscriber list.
-Your job is to send it to all of your contacts and friends, people you want to see it, put it on your Facebook page, send to all of your social media, etc. Also send it to other media (other websites, reporters, journalists, commentators) who may refer to it or link to it.
+We request that you send it to all of your contacts and friends, people you want to see it, put it on your Facebook page, send to all of your social media, etc. Also send it to other media (other websites, reporters, journalists, commentators) who may refer to it or link to it.
 If you would like to encourage people to subscribe to Cultural Weekly as well, that would be nice.

 12. Let us know if you have any questions or wish to discuss anything.
 Have fun!